-Although the interpretation of mixed DNA samples is commonplace in forensic analyses, complex samples often presents interpretational challenges.
+Although the interpretation of mixed DNA samples is commonplace in forensic analyses, complex samples often present interpretational challenges.
 These complexities are introduced through a variety of environmental, biological, and process-related steps.
 Overly complex mixtures often cannot be interpreted with high confidence which can lead to inconclusive results, poor resolution between donors, and negatively affected likelihood ratios.
 This can occur in cases where samples collected from items that have been handled by numerous individuals or sexual assault evidence has significantly high epithelial cell to sperm cell ratios and low amounts of sperm.

 This webinar will provide an evaluation of the DEPArray™, an instrument that can be used to identify, separate, and recover single cells or groups of cells prior to genetic analysis, thereby resolving challenges inherent to mixed biological evidence.
 Isolation of cells is performed using a single-use micro-fluidic cartridge containing an array of di-electrophoretic (DEP) cages (electrodes) that can be individually controlled permitting the capture and manipulation of single or groups of cells.
 Once captured, the cell(s) can then be routed to a recovery chamber by changing the electric field pattern and subsequently collected in a standard micro-centrifuge tube.
 The DEPArray™ has been used in the cancer research community since 2010 to primarily identify and isolate circulating tumor cells from large populations of white blood cells.
 Once this small population of target cells has been isolated from the non-target population, analyses such as PCR and whole genome sequencing can be used to characterize the sample in the absence of the “noise” created by non-target cells.
 This problem set largely mirrors those experienced in forensic DNA analyses, where samples are commonly composed of more than one donor of the same or differing cell types in differing quantities.